lcorrealopes/home/index.md

 - **Topology:**
   - *General Topology* (Willard).

-If you are interested in learn what I study, I suggest you to follow the sequence:
+If you are interested in learn what I study, I suggest you to follow the short sequence:

 <math display="block" xmlns="http://www.w3.org/1998/Math/MathML">
   <mrow>